 The Dept. of Psychiatry and Behavioral Sciences received a large gift that has allowed it to construct a new building to replace the Langley Porter Psychiatric Institute building for ambulatory services.
-The new building, called the Nancy Pritzker Psychiatry building, is projected to open in late 2021, and will be located near the Mission Bay campus of UCSF.
-The new building, at about 150,000 square feet, will be substantially larger than the current Langley Porter building.
-It is expected to yield enhanced opportunities for clinical and research collaboration both within the Dept. of Psychiatry and Behavioral Sciences, and between Psychiatry and other departments such as Neurology and Pediatrics.
+The new building, called the Nancy Pritzker Psychiatry building, opened in 2022 and is located near the Mission Bay campus of UCSF.
+The new building, at about 150,000 square feet, is substantially larger than the Langley Porter building.
+It is designed to yield enhanced opportunities for clinical and research collaboration both within the Dept. of Psychiatry and Behavioral Sciences, and between Psychiatry and other departments such as Neurology and Pediatrics.
+The Pritzker building houses the administrative office of the CPTP, as well as outpatient programs for CPTP trainees in the Clinical Assessment and Interventions Cluster previously housed at Langley Porter Psychiatric Institute, including the adult psychiatry clinic, child and adolescent psychiatry service, hyperactivity and learning problems (HALP) clinic, eating disorders program, dialectical behavior therapy program, autism clinic, and psychological assessment clinic.
 The new building is not expected to affect the nature, function, or mission of the internship program, or the program's accreditation status.

-Langley Porter Psychiatric Institute
+Moffitt-Long Hospital and Langley Porter Psychiatric Institute (LPPI)